uc-cdis/gen3.org/content/resources/user/access-data.md

 ### Using a Data File Download Manifest with the Gen3-Client
 The gen3-client provides an easy-to-use, command-line interface for uploading and downloading data files to and from a Gen3 data commons from the terminal or command prompt, respectively.
-For a detailed description, see [this section](/resources/user/gen3-client/).

 From within the Exploration tool, after applying the chosen filters to the list of study subjects or data files, they can be selected by checking the checkbox next to each case or file.
 Then, when the "Manifest" button is clicked, a file will be downloaded that contains all the GUIDs associated with the chosen cases or files.
 This manifest can then be used to [download the files using the gen3-client](/resources/user/gen3-client/#5-provide-a-manifest-file-for-bulk-download).